symfony/symfony-docs/service_container.rst

     Thanks to this configuration, you can automatically use any classes from the ``src/`` directory as a service, without needing to manually configure it.
-Later, you'll learn more about this in :ref:`service-psr4-loader`.
+Later, you will learn more about this in :ref:`service-psr4-loader`.

-    If you'd prefer to manually wire your service, that's totally possible: see :ref:`services-explicitly-configure-wire-services`.
+    If you would prefer to manually wire your service, that's totally possible: see :ref:`services-explicitly-configure-wire-services`.

 Limiting Services to a specific Symfony Environment